Contact us to arrange your FREE initial consultation

 Laxmi is recognised as a SEND expert and is invited regularly to share her knowledge on changes to SEND legislation, government guidance and changes to practice and procedure for charities and events.
 She provides seminars on best practice to parents, case managers, schools and experts and regularly offers advice on how parents can support their children with SEND through the EHCP.

 Laxmi is a member of the Law Society and an active committee member of the Education Law Association (ELAS), for whom she leads talks on the SEN special interest group.
-In 2019 she was shorlisted for the Legal 500 Lawyer of the Year award.
-In the past she has volunteered as an education law advisor for the National Autistic Society (NAS).
+In 2019 she was shortlisted for the Legal 500 Lawyer of the Year award.
+In the past she has been a school governor and volunteered as an education law advisor for the National Autistic Society (NAS).